 Models for Profit Splitting in Proprietary Trading

-The profit split model is one of the most enticing elements of proprietary trading organizations, allowing traders the ability to produce big returns without risking their own cash.
+The profit split model is one of the most enticing features of proprietary trading organisations, allowing traders to generate large returns without risking their own capital.

 Standard Profit Split Structures